Ezboard: Description

-ezboard was a provider of a free hosted message board for use by webmasters and message board administrators who have little to no experience running a web site.
-Along with having premade ezboard templates and a color picking tool, the ezboard community also supports volunteers who will help other users customize their ezboards.
+ezboard was a provider of a free, hosted message board for use by webmasters with little to no experience running a website.
+Along with premade ezboard templates and a color-picking tool, the ezboard community also supported volunteers who help other users customize their ezboards.

 ezboard offered free and paid accounts for both boards and users.
-The free accounts were supported through advertisements, and had fewer features in regards to customization and board management.
+The free accounts were supported by advertisements and had fewer customization and board management features.
 Paid members were called "ezSupporters", while paid message boards were referred to as "Gold boards".
-Accounts were either local (deprecated) and tied to a specific board, or global, which could be used for posting across the entire ezboard network.
+Accounts were either local (deprecated) and tied to a specific board or global and usable for posting across the entire ezboard network.

 History

 ezboard is a web application, created in 1996 by Vanchau Nguyen.
-One of the earliest user-customisable online message board providers, it quickly grew.
-Around its peak in 2001, it was in the top 50 most popular websites in the world.
+The website was one of the earliest providers of user-customizable online message boards.
+At its peak in 2001, it ranked among the world's top 50 most popular websites.

-In 2001 ezboard launched their first CSC (Community-Supported Communities) product, i.e. a paid version of ezboard without advertisements.
+In 2001, ezboard launched its first CSC (Community-Supported Communities) product, i.e., a paid version of ezboard without advertisements.
 This later split into CSC Blue (officially called CSC Community) and CSC Gold (officially called CSC Gold Community).
-CSC Blue removed intrusive advertising popups but retained advertising banners for a fixed price, while CSC Gold was 100% ad-free with extra features, but at a variable cost.
-It was reported that some very large ezboards paid the fixed price for CSC Blue, which ultimately proved to be an unprofitable product. ezboard announced that as of August 31, 2001 they would no longer renew CSC Blue boards.
+CSC Blue removed intrusive ad pop-ups but retained ad banners for a fixed price, while CSC Gold was 100% ad-free with extra features, but at a variable cost.
+It was reported that some very large ezboards paid the fixed price for CSC Blue, which ultimately proved unprofitable. ezboard announced that as of August 31, 2001, they would no longer renew CSC Blue boards.

-In 2002 ezboard introduced image hosting, which was provided by a third party and not in-house by ezboard.
-Announcements followed, which showed the image hosting deal to be an unfortunate disaster.
-Eventually, the parent company filed for bankruptcy, leaving ezboard to continue operation of the image hosting in-house, while developing a new hosting product in parallel.
+In 2002, ezboard introduced third-party image hosting.
+The image-hosting deal was an ordeal for ezboard.
+The parent company of the image hosting service filed for bankruptcy, leaving ezboard to continue operation of the image hosting in-house, while developing a new hosting product in parallel.
 A later announcement highlighted a miscommunication between ezboard staff and moderators with an admission that the image hosting service had been a bad decision.

-On October 22, 2002, ezboard version 7.0 was released.
-This included a number of changes to free boards, which were met with negative comments from free board administrators.
-7.0 also included enhanced user profiles, a redesigned web site and a new-look control center.

-On December 10, 2002, ezboard version 7.1 was released, which included the ezPost tool.
-This provided users with fast access to useful posting features, such as changing font sizes and inserting links.
-However, some admins were unhappy that users could now post in a variety of fonts and colors, thereby altering the look and feel of their boards.
-This divided feedback was very common on ezboard due to the large number of users.